p3d2/lacemaker/guides/create_json.md

 ## Step 5: Define a Region of Interest (ROI)

 In this step, we'll use a Region of Interest (ROI) to crop out a portion of the pattern that we want to focus on.
+You can make the calculations to create the final ROI.
+However, a straightfoward alternative, explained here, is to create a first wider ROI, then vizualize the generate mesh, and generate a second ROI that will be the final desired lace.

 ROI is a selected subset of samples within the data set.
 It lets you concentrate on specific attributes by isolating them and removing unwanted areas.
 The repetion pattern is often not orthonormal, therefore the repetion number will likely need to be bigger.